guarinogabriel/Mac-CLI/README.md

 # mac
 The ultimate tool to manage your Mac.
 It provides a huge set of command line commands that automatize the usage of your OS X system.
-When you run a function, the executed command is displayed and that helps you memorize each of the utilities for future usage.
+When you run a function, the executed command is displayed and that helps you memorize each of the Utilities for future usage.

 # Configuration
 Update the shell script to match your local environment configuration.
 Global variables are defined at the beginning of the file.